|Average consultation fees for paediatric dentists||$50 - $150|

 What age should a child go to the dentist?

-Most recommendations in Singapore will tell you to organize your child’s first visit to the kids' dentist before he or she is 3 years old.
-Most common accepted age for first visits is between 6 to 12 months 3.
-Infants don't really require any dental needs but once they have their first baby teeth it may be a good idea to do a dental checkup.
-It’s important that kids go to the dentist as early as possible because that can only benefit them in the future.
+Most recommendations in Singapore will tell you to organize your child’s first dental examination before he or she is 3 years old.
+The best time to start taking your child to the dentist is when he/she is between 6 to 12 months of age 3.
+Infants don't really require any dental needs but once they have their first baby teeth it may be a good idea to start doing regular dental check-ups.
+It’s important that kids go to the dentist as early as possible because that can help them develop good dental habits.
 Research suggests that early exposure to a dentist builds up comfort and children become less and less scared of visiting the dentist.
-And it promotes oral health and proper dental care at an earlier age that will benefit kids well into adolescence and adulthood.
-If parents neglect a cavity, for example, it can quickly turn into a bigger, more serious problem that will require more serious dental treatment.
+And it promotes oral health and proper oral care at an earlier age that will benefit kids well into adolescence and adulthood.
+If parents neglect a cavity, or broken tooth, for example, it can quickly turn into a bigger, more serious problem that will require more serious dental treatment.

 Another question that people ask is “What age should a child stop going to a pediatric dentist?".
 Some parents ask that especially if we talk about teenagers and adolescents.
 If your child is a teenager it’s a good idea that they keep going to a kids' dentist because they are still experiencing changes in their face and jaw growth.